ollama/ollama/docs/api.md

 - `prompt_eval_duration`: time spent in nanoseconds evaluating the prompt
 - `eval_count`: number of tokens the response
 - `eval_duration`: time in nanoseconds spent generating the response
-- `context`: an encoding of the conversation used in this response, this can be sent in the next request to keep a conversational memory
 - `response`: empty if the response was streamed, if not streamed, this will contain the full response
+- `context`: optionally, if no messages were specified the context will be returned as an encoding of the conversation used in this response, this field is deprecated and will be removed in a future version

 To calculate how fast the response is generated in tokens per second (token/s), divide `eval_count` / `eval_duration`.